 Attention-deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder that affects attention and behavior.
 Signs and symptoms usually appear during childhood.
 Though ADHD symptoms may change over time, it’s a chronic condition.
 The clinical team at Rappore, a telehealth-based mental health practice headquartered in Manhattan, New York, offers psychotherapy and psychiatry services to individuals with ADHD.
-Their licensed clinicians help patients in multiple states, including New York, New Jersey, Florida, and Connecticut.
+Their licensed clinicians help patients in multiple states, including New York, New Jersey, Connecticut, Florida, Maryland, Massachusetts, and Texas.

 ADHD is a neurodevelopmental disorder that affects brain development in early childhood.
 It alters brain structure and activity, making it difficult to maintain self-control, focus, or sit still.
 ADHD is a chronic disorder that impairs learning, relationships, and daily functioning.
 When ADHD goes undiagnosed and untreated, it can lead to other mental health issues such as depression, anxiety, or substance use disorder.